Brummer98/Portfolio_BramvHout/README.md

 My frontend has been completed and all of the remaining components that i wanted to design and implement are now complete.
 After the portfolio assigment and review, i got feedback about not having a backend at all.
 So, i started working on that right away.
 By implementing the ***MERN*** concept, i started creating a backend existing out of ***controllers, routes, a connection with mongodb and schemas***.
 By creating this type of backend, i also created a functional and complete ***CRUD*** system.
 That means that a user can now be created, edited and deleted.
 You can also check the details of a user and show a list of all users, simple CRUD!
 After that is started to de some research on [testing](Research/Testing.md) and [businessprocesses and userstory mapping](Research/BusinessProcesses.md).
 Currently i'm in the process of testing my backend functions.
 I already tested all of my endpoints as you can see [here](#ci-testing).
 Next up is to test all of the backend functions and testing some frontend data.

 ##### Version 1.2 ( final )
 After completing my frontend and backend for the FitOne project, i started working on testing all of the backend functionalities using ***Jest*** and ***supertest***.
 This wasn't a very easy thing to acomplish.
 A lot of things went sideways and didn't go as planned.
 I created a workflow file where all of the test files in the backend folder would start.
 I had to go trough a lot of youtube video's and examples on the internet to finally understand not only the purpose of testing, but also how to properly test functionalities in your project.
 I tested the entire CRUD system and i works fine.
-Just to show how many times i tried to make the tests work, here an image of my workflow files:
+Just to show how many times i tried to make the tests work, here is an image of my workflow files:

 ![Times the workflow file ran](img/Workflow.png)